grpc/grpc.github.io/docs/quickstarts/objective-c-quickstart.md

 **When building HellowWorld, error prompt `ld: unknown option: --no-as-needed`**

-This problem is due to linker `ld` in Apple LLVM not supporting --no-as-needed option.
+This problem is due to linker `ld` in Apple LLVM not supporting the --no-as-needed option.
 We are working on a fix right now and will merge the fix very soon.

 **When building grpc, error prompt `cannot find install-sh install.sh or shtool`**